Adventure News 11 July 2017

-Visiting Africa is a `must do’ adventure in life, and there is no better motivation than a Kilimanjaro climb with our fabulous local Tanzanian guides who inject a local flavour but with the highest standards of food, accommodation, tents and service that cannot be found elsewhere.
+Perhaps one of the world's most famous mountains, Kilimanjaro rates as one of life's 'must do' climbs and our Kilimanjaro Expedition combines the climb and a safari to create an ultimate African adventure.
+Ably led by our very experienced local Tanzanian guides who inject a local flavour but with the highest standards of food, accommodation, tents and service that cannot be found elsewhere.
 Following the climb we join a safari where you come face to face with the wildlife of Africa from the safety and comfort of your highly spec’d safari Landcruiser.

-You can elect to join one of our standard departures for the ascent or we can work with you to plan a custom built luxury trek with a wonderful variety of African adventures to enjoy after the hard work of the Kilimanjaro ascent.
-Some choose to bring friends and family to join the safari and tours after the climb.
-Add on options range from an array of incredible safaris where you can stay in luxury lodges or remote tent camps while you follow the Wildebeest migration in the Serengeti, to walking tours with Maasai tribesmen, a safari in Kenya, or a relaxing holiday to float in the tepid waters of the island of Zanzibar.
+We offer standard scheduled departures, or we can work with you to create a custom built Luxury Trek that suits your timeframe and preferences.
+Friends and family are welcome to join the safari and other tours before or after the climb.
+We have an array of African adventures to include, from incredible safaris that stay in luxury lodges or remote tent camps while you follow the Wildebeest migration in the Serengeti, to walking tours with Maasai tribesmen, a safari in Kenya, or a relaxing holiday to float in the tepid waters of the island of Zanzibar.

-Kilimanjaro departures for 2017 have limited capacity, so why not consider signing up now for one of our scheduled mid year departures?
-More information can be found on our Kilimanjaro page and our very knowledgeable Kilimanjaro Client Liaison, Tiffany Shervell, will work with you to plan an adventure of a lifetime.
+Kilimanjaro departures for 2017 have limited capacity, so why not consider signing up now for one of our scheduled summer and end of year departures?
+More information can be found on our Kilimanjaro page and here at our office our very knowledgeable Kilimanjaro Client Liaison, Tiffany Shervell, will work with you to plan an adventure of a lifetime.